codio/site/source/docs/content/collaboration/github.html.md

 </div>
 </div>

-### GitHub Repositories
+### Git Repositories
-A repository, usually referred to as a 'repo', is a GitHub project that stores your code project.
-When thinking about Codio, you should have a repo for each Codio unit that you are collaborating on.
+A repository, usually referred to as a 'repo', is a database that stores the contents of your workspace.
+When thinking about Codio, you should have a repo for each Codio unit or book that you are collaborating on.

 ### Git
 Git is the tool you will use to manage your code.
 Git is installed on every Codio box and can be accessed from the terminal.

 Each Codio project has its workspace already initialized as a local Git repository.
 Open up the terminal in a Codio project and type `git status` to see it is up and running.
+If you get a message starting with `fatal: Not a git repository` then you need to initialize your repo with `git init` and then try `git status` again.

 ### Git tutorials
-It is beyond the scope of this documentation to provide a Git tutorial.
+It is beyond the scope of this documentation to provide a comprehensive Git tutorial.
 However, below are some links to get you going.
 If you have never used Git before, there is undoubtedly a learning curve, but you should bear in mind that what you will be learning is not just good for Codio content but will also stand you in very good stead for any coding you are doing.

 - [GitHub Tutorials](https://guides.github.com/)